xremix/SwiftGS1Barcode/README.md

 ```

 ### Available Properties
-Currently only the following properties are available and do get parsed
+**!Attention!** Currently only the following properties are available and do get parsed

 - `GTIN`
 - `GtinIndicatorDigit`